DOJ Sues 'Tiger King' Zoo for Endangered Species Violations

 A lion cub named Nala, which is the name of Disney’s Lion King character, was found “lethargic, depressed, thin, and would not get up out of the mud even after prompting,” according to the DOJ complaint.

-The cub was found to have an upper respiratory infection, dehydration and urinary tract infection, per the DOJ.
+The cub was found to have an upper respiratory infection, dehydration, and a urinary tract infection, per the DOJ.

 Lowe had moved some animals to a new property and hoped to film a new show, per the report.